 .id's forecasters worked with Council planners to understand the likely development activity in each small area.
 This forms the development assumptions for the forecasts.
 This table shows the quantity of new development assumed in each small area in the City of Whitehorse.
 Select each small area to see detailed assumptions.

-- High level of Infill/Minor Sites development (35-40 dwellings per annum)
+- High level of infill and future unknown sites (35 dwellings per annum)